facebookarchive/contest/README.md

 on how to implement it: it can be simple string substitution, or it can be retrieved from a backend service requiring authentication.
-For example, imagine that we wrote a custom template function called `jumphost`, that receives the target name as input and returns the jump host (or an error), we can use it as follows.
+For example, imagine that we wrote a custom template function called `jumphost`, that receives the target fqdn as input and returns the jump host (or an error), we can use it as follows.
 Note that the "sshcmd" plugin runs a command on a remote host.